NuclearHazard Fission Kit Hardware Setup

 - Check “Export unique parts as individual files”

-When importing the lid into your slicer, it should be turned upside down to avoid needing supports.
+When importing the case into your slicer, it should be turned upside down to avoid needing supports.

 Pi OS

 Prepare an SD card with a modern, fresh Raspberry Pi OS installation.
 Raspberry Pi OS installation instructions here.
-Make sure to use NuclearHazard as the username for easy setup later.
+Make sure to use NuclearHazard (case sensitive) as the username.
 Insert the SD card into the Pi, then begin assembling the timer.

 RX Installation

-Since I no longer sell RXs with the NuclearHazard kits, you’ll have to order and solder your own.
-The following sellers have been reliable for me and haven’t needed the SPI mod.
-Search AliExpress or Ebay for “RX5808” and choose a cheap one.
+Since I don’t sell RXs with the NuclearHazard kits, you’ll have to order them and solder them to your Fission PCB.
+Search AliExpress or Ebay for “RX5808” and choose a cheap listing.

-Start by tinning one pad of the RX carrier with solder.
+Start by tinning only one pad of each receiver footprint with solder.
 Be very careful to not get any solder on the connector pads!
 Align all the pads of the RX and reheat the tinned pad to reflow the solder.
 Keep holding the RX aligned until the solder is hardened.
 That’ll hold it still while you solder the rest of the pads.

 Some of the RX carrier cards included with Version 3 and 4 need to be inserted backwards.
 They can be identified by the bigger alignment dot, or if the RXs aren’t changing channels.
 This has since been fixed and the carrier cards included with Version 5+ can be aligned normally.